javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

     That function has only one line: `return count++`, that will be executed when we run it.

-5. When the `counter()` is called, an "empty" Lexical Environment is created for it.
-It has no local variables by itself.
-But the `[[Environment]]` of `counter` is used as the outer reference for it, so it has access to the variables of the former `makeCounter()` call where it was created:
+5. When `counter()` is called, a new Lexical Environment is created for the call.
+It's empty, as `counter` has no local variables by itself.
+But the `[[Environment]]` of `counter` is used as the `outer` reference for it, that provides has access to the variables of the former `makeCounter()` call where it was created:

     ![](lexenv-nested-makecounter-5.svg)

-    Now if it accesses a variable, it first searches its own Lexical Environment (empty), then the Lexical Environment of the former `makeCounter()` call, then the global one.
+    Now when the call looks for `count` variable, it first searches its own Lexical Environment (empty), then the Lexical Environment of the outer `makeCounter()` call, where finds it.

-    When it looks for `count`, it finds it among the variables `makeCounter`, in the nearest outer Lexical Environment.

     Please note how memory management works here.
 Although `makeCounter()` call finished some time ago, its Lexical Environment was retained in memory, because there's a nested function with `[[Environment]]` referencing it.